itljan30/RedGir/ROADMAP.md

             - [x] Flip

     - [x] SpriteSheet
-        - [x] Initialize from any image file
+        - [x] Initialize from any png or jpeg file
         - [x] Supports consitently sized sprite sheets of any size

 - [ ] Shader system